Yemen crisis: Who is fighting whom?

 What's happened since then?

-After more than a year-and-a-half of fighting, no side appears close to a decisive military victory.
+After two years of fighting, no side appears close to a decisive military victory.

 Pro-government forces - made up of soldiers loyal to President Hadi and predominantly Sunni southern tribesmen and separatists - were successful in stopping the rebels taking Aden, but only after a fierce, four-month battle that left hundreds dead.